Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

  - If starting with a new Pioreactor, during software set up:
     1. Leave the "Configure wireless LAN" unchecked.
 Continue with the instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pi).
     2. After the SD card has been written to, remove the SD card from your computer, and immediately insert it back in.
-A new `boot` device should appear.
+A `boot` (or `bootfs`) device should be present now that is your SD card.
+If asked to reformat the SD card, select NO.
     3. <ButtonDownloadLocalAccessPointFile/>
-    3. Drag/move the downloaded `local_access_point` file to your SD card (now called `boot`).
+    3. Drag/move the downloaded `local_access_point` file to the SD card directory.
     4. Eject the SD card safely, and continue with instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pi).
  - If starting from an existing Pioreactor leader:
     1. with the power off remove the SD card from the leader and insert it into a computer.
     2. <ButtonDownloadLocalAccessPointFile/>
-    3. Drag/move the downloaded `local_access_point` file to your SD card (now called `boot`).
+    3. Drag/move the downloaded `local_access_point` file to your SD card (called `boot` or `bootfs`).
     4. Eject the SD card safely, and put back into the Pioreactor.

 ## Access the local access point